 Now, innocent as it looks, it is harbouring the means of my untimely destruction.
 It is apparently extremely rare, which makes a magical mystery tour for all involved.
-It is a uretheral SCC.
+It is a urethral SCC.
 Rare in women and almost unheard of in men.
 But the biopsy scar down the side where they finally found the little bastard is visible in the pic.
-(The pic also reminds me to see about a full brazilian before I go in for surgery.
-I dont want some big beefy wardsman doing it in hospital.)
+(The pic also reminds me to see about a full Brazilian before I go in for surgery.
+I don’t want some big beefy wardsman doing it in hospital.)

 Penile cancer is a squamous cell carcinoma (SCC) on the outside and clearly visible.
 In both cases though, a penectomy is the order of the day when the end can’t be nipped off to get rid of it.
 So while my disease is rare, there is a long history of surgical approach to a “cure”